-When Lino Brocka's Maynila: Sa mga Kuko ng Liwanag screens at the Museum of Modern Art this week, it will play under the English title Manila in the Claws of Light.
-Since the film was released in its native Philippines 39 years ago, however, it's been translated into English as Manila: In the Claws of Darkness and Manila in the Claws of Neon.
-This uncertainty of translation reflects the uncertainty of the film's characters, for whom Manila is a maze of dark corners and bright neon signs; throughout, there's no way of telling whether life is more dangerous in the light or the dark.
+When Lino Brocka's Maynila: Sa mga Kuko ng Liwanag screens at MoMA this week, it will play under the English title Manila in the Claws of Light.
+Since the film was released in its native Philippines 43 years ago, however, it's been translated into English as Manila: In the Claws of Darkness and Manila in the Claws of Neon.
+This uncertainty of translation reflects the uncertainty of the film's characters, for whom Manila is a maze of dark corners and bright neon signs.
+Throughout Brocka's docu-realist film, there's no way of telling whether life is more dangerous in the light or the dark.

 There's a deep undercurrent of anger and frustration to Julio's journey.
-In the first scene of the film, a conversation between construction workers is followed by a fatal accident when a rope holding a bucket of water is accidentally released and the bucket falls from the height of a few stories.
+In the film's first scene, a conversation between construction workers is followed by a fatal accident when a rope holding a bucket of water is accidentally released and the bucket falls from the height of a few stories.
 At this moment, the smooth, neorealist-influenced camerawork is traded for a quickly edited shot/reverse-shot montage between the bucket and the face of the man standing below it.
-The bucket hits him and he dies—stupid, meaningless, and avoidable.
-This harsh, stylized moment of violence, one of several, contrasts with the more subdued tone of the rest of the film.
+This harsh, stylized moment of stupid, meaningless, and avoidable violence contrasts with the more subdued tone of the rest of the film.
 It's a signal to the audience that no matter how hard the characters struggle, this world is indifferent to their pain.
 Even as Julio scours the city, building relationships with people he meets and getting closer to his goal of finding Ligaya, these short fits of violence and emotion disrupt the complacency of the characters to their situation, suggesting that there's tragedy to be found in their acceptance of such a fate.